 NYSDOT Announces Construction of Economic Recovery Project in Monroe County

-New York State Department of Transportation (NYSDOT) Acting Commissioner Stanley Gee and Rochester Acting Regional Director Robert Traver today announced construction is beginning on a $966,000 project to resurface State Route 96 in the towns of Perinton and Pittsford, Monroe County.
+New York State Department of Transportation (NYSDOT) Acting Commissioner Stanley Gee and Rochester Acting Regional Director Robert Traver today announced construction is beginning on a $1.2 million project to resurface State Route 104 (W. Ridge Road) in the town of Parma, Monroe County.

-The construction contract was awarded to Ramsey Constructors of Lakeville, Livingston County.
+The construction contract was awarded to Keeler Construction of Albion, Orleans County.
 The project is funded through the federal American Recovery and Reinvestment Act of 2009 (ARRA).

 "This paving work is one of many DOT projects that will improve our transportation system and bring jobs to communities across the state," Acting Commissioner Gee said.
 "I thank Governor David Paterson for certifying this important infrastructure project and our Congressional Delegation for bringing critical economic-recovery funding to New York State."